civol/HDLRuby/tuto/tutorial_sw.md

 </p>

 At first, an HDL has the same look and feel compared to classical programming languages like C or Java: it includes expressions, control statements, and kinds of variables.
-However, the underlining model of computation is quite different, especially because circuits are inherently parallel devices.
+However, the underlying model of computation is quite different, especially because circuits are inherently parallel devices.
 This will be explained progressively during this tutorial, but for now, it is enough to remember the following:

  * HDL are used for describing digital circuits and the most common ones are Verilog HDL and VHDL.